-In accordance with human rights standards, complying with the principle of non-discrimination means that all eligibility criteria must be objective, reasonable, and transparent15.
-The law should establish the conditions the beneficiaries should meet in order to qualify to a benefit.
+In accordance with human rights standards, complying with the principle of non-discrimination means that all eligibility criteria must be objective, reasonable, and transparent.15 The law should establish the conditions the recipients should meet to qualify for a benefit.
 These differ according to benefit type and country context.
 Most often certain benefit types require specific proof of the existence of the situation or condition that is the rationale for providing the benefit.
-For example, for somebody to qualify for a disability benefit, the person must indeed suffer from a medically certified disability as defined in the legislation and may require, for example, the necessary supporting proof of medical certificates to this effect.
+For example, for somebody to qualify for a disability-targeted programme, the applicant will need a verification of their disability, which may involve submitting medical documentation and/or undergoing a functional assessment.
 Likewise, an older person must have reached the required age granting them access to a social pension.
-In other words, the social assistance legislation must contain clear definitions and specifically enumerate the conditions set for access to each and every benefit.
+In other words, the social assistance legislation must contain clear definitions and specifically enumerate the conditions set for access to every benefit.

-Of particular importance is also the question whether the benefit is only made available to poor people/households, or universally to all persons falling within certain broad categories of the population without a means-test.
+Of particular importance is also the question of whether the benefit is only made available to poor people/households, or universally to all persons falling within certain broad categories of the population without a means test.
 In the first situation, countries introduce selection or targeting criteria in either the general law or, more often, the subsequent regulations issued.
-These criteria may stipulate, for example, that only people earning below a certain income threshold and with few assets can benefit (means or asset tests or a combination), or conversely may exclude people above certain thresholds (affluency test) or those already receiving a (contributory) pension (pension test).
+These criteria may stipulate, for example, that only people earning below a certain income threshold and with few assets can benefit (means or asset tests or a combination), or conversely may exclude people above certain thresholds (affluence test) or those already receiving a (contributory) pension (pension test).

-Selection or targeting criteria in some countries are formulated on the basis of a poverty line, to be determined by government on the basis of several criteria, and which could differ according to whether a rural or urban area is in question.
-Such Poverty targeting is not a simple technical endeavor.
-Two common poverty targeting methods are based on community targeting or statistical based targeting (proxy means targeting).
-The two selection modalities represent difficulties in terms of a rights based approach because the first is not "shame-proof", the second may lack full transparency, and both may impact on equality and possibility of redress.
+Selection or targeting criteria in some countries are formulated based on a poverty line, to be determined by the government based on several criteria, which could differ according to whether a rural or urban area is in question.
+Such Poverty targeting is not a simple technical endeavour.
+Two common poverty targeting methods are based on community targeting and statistical-based targeting (proxy means targeting).
+The two selection modalities represent difficulties in terms of a rights-based approach because the first is not "shame-proof", the second may lack full transparency, and both may impact equality and the possibility of redress.
+For example, means-tested schemes rarely account for extra costs of disability, underestimating poverty amongst people with disability and failing to fulfil commitments in the UNCRPD and Code on Social Security of the SADC to ensure access to needed disability-related goods and services.
+They can also apply complex and opaque eligibility assessments that prevent marginalised groups from 'scrutinizing the targeting process, claiming their entitlements, and holding administrators of the programmes accountable for mistakes or errors'.